Load Test With Java

 • For Selenium, our standard image features a built-in chromium install, so you can run browser-based load without worrying about containers.

-At present, the base for the custom image must be our browserup/custom-base image, which is built on Debian Bullseye Slim.
+At present, the base for the custom image must be our browserup/custom-base image, which is built on Debian Bookworm Slim.